In the last couple of posts the architecture of osabe WAV editor was developed: an MVP implementation atop a stack of monads:

 UI Components as State-Machines

-Since components are the reactive stream-processing elements of this application, this means that they're implemented using Wires.
+Since components are the reactive stream-processing elements of this application, this means that they're implemented using Wire

 As alluded to above, the components used to create the UI exhibit different behaviors, and for many of them their behaviors can change over time, e.g., depending on whether the user is interacting with the component or not.